 Allow 3 to 5 months to experience and assess the full results of this treatment.

 Disclaimer: Note that RESULTS can vary and studies about efficacy, patient selection and laser risks are ongoing.
-Have a detailed discussion with your female health GP or phone to schedule an appointment with Dr Tina Purdon, a female health GP with a focus on helping women with skin texture and vaginal health.
+Have a detailed discussion with your female health GP or phone to schedule an appointment.

 Clients who participated in case study evaluations of MonaLisa Touch treatments (a series of 3 or more over several months) have stated they found the treatment effective for several vaginal related concerns, in particular helping with vaginal area dryness, labia or vaginal canal laxity or loose skin, texture and mild urinary incontinence improvements.